 If a party makes an inaccurate statement of fact in a contract or fails to comply with a contract obligation, the counterparty would have remedies available.
 In common-law jurisdictions, it would be able to bring a claim for damages under the contract or in tort.

-But it might benefit contract parties to address in their contract in their contract how specified claims are to be handled.
+But it might benefit contract parties to address in their contract how specified claims are to be handled.
 That’s the function served by indemnification provisions.
 The potential benefits are described below.

 Indemnification Can Benefit a Party Bringing a Claim